-Note the following points before running ISC Discovery.
+Note the following points before running ISC Discovery:

 - You can use the ISC GUI to create providers, customers, and resource pools before doing Discovery. - Only one user can control the Discovery workflow interface at a given time. - The procedures in the chapter show a "generic" procedure.
 If you do not have licenses for a particular application, you will not see the selections for that application on the start screen for ISC Discovery. - Perform "manual" device collection after discovery is over. - After you have started the Discovery process, a Restart button appears on the Discovery Workflow window.
-You can click the Restart button, a drop-down list of completed steps pops up and you can select a step and restart from that step.
+You can click the Restart button, a drop-down list of completed steps pops up and you can select a step and restart from that step. - Restarting from initialization aborts the current discovery process. - Discovery using Role Based Access Control (RBAC) is not supported.